digital-cargo/good-practice-truck-preadvice/README.md

 **Piece**, **Shipment**, **Waybill**

-Generally, there are no specific requirements fot the use of the Logistics Objects of type Piece, Shipment and Waybill by the truck preAdvice use case.
+Generally, there are no specific requirements for the use of the Logistics Objects of type Piece, Shipment and Waybill by the truck preAdvice use case.

-- As ONE Record is piece-centric, most information is directly linked to pieces instead of shipment or waybill, e.g. Loading actions.
+- As ONE Record is piece-centric, most information is directly linked to pieces instead of shipments or waybills, e.g. loading actions.
-- The purpose of the Waybill-Object(s) here is to share the AWB Number(s) of the shipments on the truck.
+- The purpose of the Waybill Object(s) here is to share the AWB number(s) of the shipments on the truck.
 It can be correlated via the LOs shipment and piece.
 - Shipment describes the physical side of all pieces under one contract.
-It doesn´t contain any specific information here.
+It does not contain any specific information here.

 ## Data Sharing